-a.
-Invasions of Sexual Privacy
+- a.
+Invasions of Sexual Privacy. - i.

-- i.
 Without a person's consent, watching or enabling others to watch that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; - ii.
-Without a person's consent, making photographs (including videos) or audio recordings, or posting, transmitting or distributing such recorded material depicting that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; or - iii.
-Using depictions of nudity or sexual activity to extort something of value from a person. - b.
+Without a person's consent, making or attempting to make photographs (including videos) or audio recordings, or posting, transmitting or distributing such recorded material, depicting that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; or - iii.
+Using depictions of nudity or sexual activity to extort something of value from a person.

+- b.
 Sexual intercourse with a person under the age of 18. - c.
 Exposing one's genitals in a public place for the purpose of sexual gratification. - d.
-Failing to comply with the terms of a no-contact order, a suspension of any length, or any order of exclusion issued under this Policy.
+Failing to comply with the terms of a no-contact order, a suspension of any length, or any order of exclusion issued under this Policy. - e.
+Engaging in Retaliation.
+Retaliation is an adverse action against a person based on their report or other disclosure of alleged Prohibited Conduct to a University employee or their participation in the investigation, reporting, remedial, or disciplinary processes provided for in this Policy.